nchlswhttkr/workers/README.md

 - `EMAIL_SIGNING_SECRET` - The sequence of bytes used to sign emails in confirmation links
 - `MAILGUN_API_KEY` - An API key to make calls to the Mailgun API

-Additional configuration is needed (email sending domain, mailing list name), but I've haven't added the option to configure those yet.
+Some values are hardcoded into this script (email sending domain, mailing list name), you'll need to change those before deploying this.

 To generate a new signing secret, you can use this snippet.
 Changing this secret will invalidate all existing confirmation links.